caseyhenderson/caseyhenderson.github.io/_posts/2020-07-30-SwiftUIPickersHowTo.md

 Our code before is great, but it doesn't actually work.
 For it to work, we need to implement UserDefaults properly, and for that we need to use an extension.
 If you've not used one before, here's the definition:

 Extension (Swift)
-: Extensions add new functionality to an exisitng class, structure, enum, or protocol type.
+: Extensions add new functionality to an existing class, structure, enum, or protocol type.
 They can even do this if we don't have access to the original source code of that class (retroactive functionality).
 Examples of their use include adding functions and computed properties, providing new initialisers (i.e. constructors), defining and using new nested types, making existing types conform to a protocol, and adding default implementations to protocols with protocol extensions.

 Our extension is intended to add functionality to UserDefaults.
 In this case, we're going to add a private struct, to provide the Keys UserDefaults wants, and we're also going to add custom get and set methods for our properties.
 First, we should define the struct.